glue-systems/sp-api-open-api/README.md

 ### Installing Legacy Versions of OpenAPI Generator
 The official docs for version 3.3.4 can be found here: https://github.com/OpenAPITools/openapi-generator/tree/2353d71d4b02be6dbabe25aac1a9e56eb3b812a2

 One caveat is that the URL provided for downloading the Java JAR file is invalid -- particularly, the `central.maven.org` subdomain and the `http` protocol no longer work.
-However, if you change the subdomain to `https://repo1.maven.org` and leave the rest of the URL the same, it should download properly.
+However, if you change the subdomain with protocol to `https://repo1.maven.org` and leave the rest of the URL the same, it should download properly.

 You may find it helpful in your environment to download multiple versions of the JAR file into a dedicated `bin` folder, preserving the version number in the file name itself.
 This would allow you to use a Bash alias to associate `openapi-generator-cli` with the desired JAR file version depending on your needs.

-Example download script for Linux & Mac:
+Example download script for Linux & Mac for version 3.3.4 of the Java JAR file:

 ```BASH
 wget https://repo1.maven.org/maven2/org/openapitools/openapi-generator-cli/3.3.4/openapi-generator-cli-3.3.4.jar -O openapi-generator-cli-3.3.4.jar